HYLODE/HyStakes/README.md

 ### Development work

 - Open VSCode in the hystakes directory
 - You may(?) need to specify the Python kernel.
 This should be the one from the *hystakes* conda environment.
+To do this on Mac, type command-shift-P to bring up VSCode's command palette, then search for Python Interpreter, then pick the HyStakes interpreter from the dropdown list of options.
 - Navigate to the example files and confirm that they render correctly by following the [Quarto instructions for VSCode](https://quarto.org/docs/get-started/hello/vscode.html)